SCHValaris/ADA_Homeworks/index.md

  Distributions of the categories in which the reviewers purchased an item and deviation from the mean
  </em></center>

- We can see here, all the categories in which all the reviewers have made a review.
-This helps us a lot computing the expertise.
+On the left graph, we can see all the categories in which all the reviewers have made a review.
+This whill help us later on to compute the expertise of a reviewer.

-The second shows us for a given product, the deviation between the mean of the ratings and the current rating of the reviewers.
+The right graph shows us, for a given product, the deviation between the mean of the ratings and the current rating of the reviewers.
-We will again use this to compute the new rates.
+We will use this to compute the new rates.

 #### How to compute a new grade for a product ?
 A product rating is usually computed as an average on the ratings given by the reviewers.
 Thus, to compute a new product rating, we first have to compute a new rating for a review !
-This new rating can be divded in two parts:
+This new rating can be divided in two parts:
 - A part depending on the sentiment, let us call it $$\text{Sentiment}$$
-- A part depending on the rating given by the reviewer, $$\text{Rating}$$
+- A part depending on the rating given by the reviewer $$\text{Rating}$$

 The new rating is computed as a weighted average of the two: